Emily Mortimer: 2020–present: Recent work and television

-In 2020, Mortimer starred in the horror Relic with co-stars Robyn Nevin and Bella Heathcote; the critic from Chicago Sun-Times called Mortimer "excellent" in her portrayal of a workaholic mother.
+In 2020, Mortimer starred in the horror film Relic with co-stars Robyn Nevin and Bella Heathcote; the Chicago Sun-Times called Mortimer "excellent" in her portrayal of a workaholic mother.
 That same year, Mortimer played Sharon in the science fiction series Don't Look Deeper.
-In 2021, Mortimer starred in the miniseries The Pursuit of Love, which earned her a BAFTA TV nomination for Best Supporting Actress.
+In 2021, Mortimer wrote, directed, and starred in the miniseries The Pursuit of Love, which earned her a BAFTA TV nomination for Best Supporting Actress.
+Mortimer replaced Sally Hawkins, who had played Mrs. Brown in previous Paddington films, for Paddington in Peru (2024).
+In 2025 she played Cressida Dick in Suspect: The Shooting of Jean Charles de Menezes.

 Personal life

 In 2000, Mortimer met American actor Alessandro Nivola while both were starring in Love's Labour's Lost.
-The couple married in the village of Turville in the Chilterns, Buckinghamshire, on 3 January 2003.
-Mortimer gave birth to their son, Sam on 26 September 2003, and their daughter, May in 2010.
-They live in Boerum Hill, Brooklyn with their children.
-Mortimer became an American citizen in 2010.
+They married in the village of Turville in the Chilterns, Buckinghamshire, on 3 January 2003.
+Mortimer gave birth to their son Sam Nivola on 26 September 2003, and their daughter May in 2010.
+Previously based in Notting Hill, they later moved to Boerum Hill, Brooklyn.
+Mortimer became an American citizen in 2010 and cited taxes due to her husband being American as a motivation for obtaining citizenship.

+Speaking to The Guardian in 2010, Mortimer said that she 'sometimes wishes Russian were more a part of her life', and that she 'adores all things Russian and regrets that her association with Russia has been limited to "a little academic foray".
+At this time, Mortimer said she was thinking about writing a novella about Russian and Soviet stage actress Olga Knipper, wife of Anton Chekhov.